 COMMUNICATION SCIENCES AND DISORDERS

-The Department of Communication Sciences & Disorders strives to educate the next generation of clinicians and researchers engaged in the management of individuals with communication disorders, to advance our understanding of the nature and management of communication disorders, and to provide high quality services to individuals with communication disorders.
+Communication Sciences & Disorders strives to educate the next generation of clinicians and researchers engaged in the management of individuals with communication disorders, to advance our understanding of the nature and management of communication disorders, and to provide high-quality services to individuals with communication disorders.

 In Candidacy for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech- Language-Hearing Association, we are a premier innovative center that addresses communication sciences and disorders through multidisciplinary approaches to education, research, and service.